Are Slot Machines Honest?

 I’m not sure what happened to make the folks at GLI change their mind but, due to Maida’s request, I can’t go into the exact details of what was said at Elsasser’s office.
 The truth is, however, that it was pretty similar to what was said in both Nevada and at the state facility in New Jersey: there are safeguards in place to regulate gaming machines in all of the states with legalized casino gambling.
 The regulations may differ slightly from state-to-state, but there are programs in place to protect the public when playing in a regulated jurisdiction.

 Now, what about that "near-miss"?
-Well, in his article Maida wrote that after the PrimeTime Live story was broadcast he received lots of calls from his clients concerning the "near-miss" feature and he assured them that those kind of games do not exist in North America.
+Well, in his article Maida wrote that after the PrimeTime Live story was broadcast he received lots of calls from his clients concerning the "near-miss" feature and he assured them that those kinds of games do not exist in North America.

-I guess that pretty much summed up the situation: two state regulatory agencies said that "near-miss" machines were illegal and then the president of the world’s largest independent testing laboratory also said those kind of machines were illegal and just didn’t exist.
+I guess that pretty much summed up the situation: two state regulatory agencies said that "near-miss" machines were illegal and then the president of the world’s largest independent testing laboratory also said those kinds of machines were illegal and just didn’t exist.
 So that’s the end of that controversy, isn’t it?
 Well, not exactly.

 In the August 1997 issue of Casino Journal, a respected trade publication that follows the casino industry, writer Jeff Burbank reported that while a “near-miss" on the payline is outlawed in Nevada, a "near-miss" above or below the payline is perfectly legal in that state.